thacherT1D/webdevstuff/Q2/Q2-assessment.md

 1. Write the CRUD knex statements for each route
   * Create, Read, Update, Delete Posts
   * Create, Read, Update, and Delete Comments
+1. Server and Client side error handling so a blog can't be submitted without a title and body

+## Add Authentication

 1. Authenticate users with Passport using linkedin, facebook, twitter or google
-1. Server and Client side error handling so a blog can't be submitted without a title and body

 ## Style your blog

 1. Personalize your blog with some style.
 Use materialize or bootstrap.

 ## Stretch
 * Allow users to login with a username & password (Passport Local Strategy)
+* Add authorization so users can only edit their own blog
 * Make your blog responsive
 * Be creative!